roubles/viewlog/README.md

 # viewlog

-viewlog is a command line tool to browse and historical versions of files stored using git, and open them in vi, vim, mvim and gvim.
+viewlog is a command line tool to browse  historical versions of files stored using git, and open it with vim (or graphical vim).

 More technically, viewlog is a terminal based git log browser that allows you to cycle through all your git commits.
+On selection, it will open that version of file in vim (or graphical vim).
 Here is a sample screen:
 ```
 $ viewlog rmed
  Pick your git commit id